Eric Baehrecke, Ph.D.

 Worcester, MA 01605

 We study how autophagy is regulated and functions in animals.
-We use Drosophila as a model to study autophagy, and our work focuses on understanding how autophagy functions in different cells and tissues, as well as under different types of cell stress.
+We use Drosophila, mammalian cell lines and mice as models to study autophagy, and our work focuses on understanding how autophagy functions in different cells and tissues, as well as under different types of cell stress.

 Motivated students and postdoctoral associates are encouraged to apply.
 Contact Dr. Baehrecke